Rolex Precision Metropolitan Chronometer 18ct 1955

 Our detailed ‘Particulars’ document will be included in the sale, with our detailed receipt and our 12 months warranty*.
 A separate insurance valuation for the replacement value of this watch will also be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.

-The watch comes complete with a Rolex presentation box.
+The watch comes complete with a Rolex presentation box, as shown.

 A word about our prices – We always try our hardest to acquire the very highest quality watches we can find, before restoring these to the highest possible standards.
 We then offer these at the fairest prices we can, taking into account our pre and post sales care and service.
 This approach inevitably means we will never be the cheapest, but nor will we be the most expensive.
 Indeed there are a number of well-known stores in West London which are very successful, charging between two to three times the price you see here.
 We therefore consider our prices to be fair, given the quality of watches we have to offer.